ExpediaGroup/expediagroup-java-sdk/README.md

 ## Components

-The toolkit includes the following components:
+The foundations includes the following components:

 - **SDK Core**: Core libraries and utilities shared across all Java SDKs
 - **SDK Generators**: Tools for generating SDK code based on OpenAPI specifications (OAS3).